Discover Romania : Current issues

 The 1991 Constitution, inspired by the FrenchFifth Republic, confers limited prerogatives on the President, who is elected by universal suffrage for a five-year term.
 Executive power is mainly exercised by the government, while legislative power is held by a bicameral Parliament (Chamber of Deputies and Senate).
 This semi-presidential system has given rise to a variety of sometimes stormy cohabitations.

-The last few years, in particular, have been turbulent, marked by numerous corruption scandals and, in reaction, by a wave of citizen protest on a scale not seen since the Revolution.
-During his first term of office, Klaus Iohannis saw a succession of six prime ministers.
+The last few years, in particular, have been turbulent, marked by numerous corruption scandals and, in reaction, by a wave of public protest on a scale not seen since the Revolution.
+During his first term in office, Klaus Iohannis saw a succession of six prime ministers.
 Victor Ponta (PSD) resigned in 2015, following his indictment in a corruption scandal and the fire at the Colectiv discotheque in Bucharest on October 30, 2015, which killed 64 people.
 The tragedy, which revealed the privileges enjoyed by the club's patrons, was the starting point for a public outcry against corruption and bad governance.

 Former European Commissioner for Agriculture Dacian Cioloș was then tasked with forming a government of technocrats, until the 2016 parliamentary elections, again won by the PSD.
 The party led by Liviu Dragnea, itself entangled in several scandals, then launched a vast offensive to relax anti-corruption legislation, triggering new protests.
 They led to the resignation of the head of government, Sorin Grindeanu, who was dismissed by his own majority in 2017.
 He was briefly succeeded by Mihai Tudose, who was replaced in early 2018 by Viorica Dăncilă, the first woman to hold the post.
 She returned to the fray, spearheading highly controversial reforms, denounced by the EU, against the independence of the judiciary.
 Her government was overthrown in October 2019.
 As a presidential candidate, she achieved a pitiful score in the second round, the lowest ever for the PSD.
 She was replaced by the liberal Ludovic Orban, supported by a short, heterogeneous majority.
 As for Dragnea, he was jailed in May 2019.